cpoohee/MLPluginTemplate/readme.md

 # Background
-With some literature review, some possibilities in audio AI that are suitable for music production are:
+After some literature review, some possibilities in audio AI that are suitable for music production are:

 - Singing/Speech Voice Conversion (VC)
 - Singing/Speech Style Conversion